zuda77/CurveFitting_blender_addon/README.md

 The Curve Fitting algorithm is implemented only for orthogonal coordinate systems.
 Therefore, it fails in cases where an operating axis cannot be determined, such as when projecting onto a plane for circles or spirals.

 ## License
-"Curve Fitting" is licensed under the [MIT license](https://en.wikipedia.org/wiki/MIT_License).
+"Curve Fitting" is licensed under the [GPL-3.0 license](https://www.gnu.org/licenses/gpl-3.0.html).

 ## Author
 * Zuda77